 25. Donate to Pasang Sherpa for road construction

-Somewhere in between Namche and Kyanjuma you will spot an old man with donation box and some sign boards.
+Somewhere in between Namche and Kyanjuma, you will spot an old man with a donation box and some signboards.
 Read the information on your own language or English and please do donate at least a dollar that is nothing for you.
-Despite of the government’s failure on constructing good hiking road in Khumbu region, Pasang Sherpa locally maintained the trail in Khumbu.
+Despite the government’s failure on constructing good hiking road in Khumbu region, Pasang Sherpa locally maintained the trail in Khumbu.

 There isn’t any chain of Starbucks in Nepal.
 But in Lukla, just next to The Irish Pub you will be greeted by big signboard stating ‘Starbucks Coffee Lukla’.
 Go give a try to unauthorized Starbucks coffee at Lukla instead of regular cappuccino or espresso.

-In most of phone booths you will find board with sign on Internet Explorer and S.T.D & I.S.D.
+In most of the phone booths, you will find the board with sign-on Internet Explorer and S.T.D & I.S.D.
 I found most of the people being amused with STD but this stood for something different in Nepali Dictionary.
 Here STD stands for Standard Telephone Directory.
 You can see such boards on Bakery and Cyber with phone lines.

 28. Arrange the above things to do in order